 If you want to avoid the muddy paw prints tracked through your house after a backyard play session, turf for pets can help reduce the mess.
 Turf is safe for dogs, and when installed correctly, it won’t be pulled up even by rowdy animals.
 It’s also easy to clean up pet waste!
 When cleaning your artificial lawn, all you need is a normal household cleaner.
 Artificial turf can be used for the full lawn in your backyard or just in the dog run, depending on what your backyard looks like.

 Especially if you plan to let your pup out in the backyard without supervision, you will want to have some boundaries in place to keep them in the yard and keep them out of places you don’t want them (pools, gardens, and other places you want to keep dog-free).
-You can put up fences around the yard or create a specific fenced-off area where you will let your dog have free reign.
+You can put up fences around the yard or create a specific fenced-off area where you will let your dog have free rein.

 If you plan to have live plants around your yard or in a garden, be sure they are pet-safe!
 In the next section, we’ll take a closer look at some of ASPCA approved dog-friendly backyard plants.